Tenure track career path

-The researchers and teachers working at the University of Oulu can serve in a tenure track position or a non-tenure track position (personal research career).
-The researchers appointed to a tenure track position may advance in their career through the tenure track process and be appointed to a permanent position as a professor or a distinguished professor.
+The researchers and teachers working at the University of Oulu may work in either a tenure track position or a non-tenure track position (personal, four-stage research career).
+A researcher appointed to a tenure track position has the opportunitey to advance in their career through the tenure track process and be appointed to a permanent position as a Professor or a Distinguished Professor.

-- In filling the tenure track position, a separate recruiting committee appointed by the dean must always be established, and it also evaluates the advancement from one level to the next on the basis of the statements from expert evaluators.
+- When filling a tenure position, a recruiting committee is appointed by the Dean or the programme’s steering group.
+The committee will also assess the progress from one level to the next based on expert evaluations.

 - In case the applicants do not meet the requirements, the recruitment will not take place, the continuation period is not granted, or the person is not appointed to a permanent position.

 The following guidelines must be followed both in the initial recruitment phase and in promotion from one position level to the next: